 1. Know your boss’ decision-making style.

 One of the biggest mistakes you can make when you pitch an idea is to assume that all executives think the same.
-Just because Bill Gates can be persuaded by hundreds of pages of cold, hard data doesn’t mean the same approach will work with Richard Branson.
+Just because hundreds can persuade Bill Gates of pages of cold, complex data doesn’t mean the same approach will work with Richard Branson.

-Luckily, you don’t have to know someone 100% to powerfully persuasive.
-As long as you understand what makes your boss tick, you can tailor the way you deliver your proposal accordingly.
+Luckily, you don’t have to know someone 100% to be powerfully persuasive.
+As long as you understand what makes your boss tick, you can tailor how you deliver your proposal.

-Many executives have a dominant behavior profile that can be very hard to understand and influence.
-Here are some important tips on how to sell your ideas to your favorite field general boss.
+Many executives have a dominant behavior profile that can be hard to understand and influence.
+Here are some essential tips on how to sell your ideas to your favorite field general boss.

 2. Appeal to your boss’ interest.

 Some bosses can be persuaded solely with charisma.
-Others won’t be satisfied until they’ve dissected every data point and counter-argument regarding your proposal.
-Still, others are only concerned about how your idea will make them look in front of the Board of Directors.
+Others won’t be satisfied until they dissect every data point and counter-argument regarding your proposal.
+Still, others are only concerned about how your idea will make them look before the Board of Directors.

-Before you pitch an idea to your boss, find out what his or her motivations are more than anything else.
-If your boss is risk-averse, emphasize the reasons your idea isn’t as risky as it looks.
-If your boss likes to keep meetings short and direct, present the most important information as quickly and concisely as possible.
-If your boss is combative and doesn’t like to be contradicted, be as thorough and credible as you can with your proposal, and hope for the best.
+Before you pitch an idea to your boss, find out their motivations more than anything else.
+If your boss is risk-averse, emphasize why your idea isn’t as risky as it looks.
+If your boss likes to keep meetings short and direct, present the most critical information as quickly and concisely as possible.
+If your boss is combative and doesn’t like being contradicted, be as thorough and credible as possible with your proposal, and hope for the best.

 3. Get help from a “backer” trusted by your boss.

 Sometimes, you need two heads to persuade one.
 If you know someone as close to your boss as Charlie Munger is to Warren Buffett, try to get that person on your side.
-Ask them to show up on the day you’ll pitch your idea to your boss or get them to sign a written document proving that they support your effort.
-You may have to do more than a little arm-twisting, however, so use this strategy with care.
+Ask them to show up when you pitch your idea to your boss or get them to sign a written document proving that they support your effort.
+However, you may have to do more than a bit of arm-twisting to use this strategy with care.

 4. Offer to send them a copy of your proposal.

 Regardless of their personality type, all executives have one thing in common: they’re almost always busy.
-They’re so busy, in fact, that they often forget the “little things” — like that one meeting with you, for example.
+They’re so busy that they often forget the “little things” — like that one meeting with you, for example.

 If you want them to take you seriously (or, at least, remember you), close your presentation with something like, “I’ll be forwarding my proposal to you this afternoon, along with what we’ve discussed today.
 Please have a look at it when you have the time.”